DefinetlyNotAI/Wiki_Template/README.md

 A flexible, developer-friendly wiki system for games and media content.
 Create rich, interconnected wiki pages using a simple folder structure and TypeScript/JSON definitions.

+> [!IMPORTANT]
+> The example provided is bare-bones, and not even complete, this is a template and so the example is just the minimum for you to see how it actually works

 ### 📁 Getting Started

 1. Clone this repository